flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180313-18-04-11-backwards-marathon.md

     production lawyer at Disney in L.A.
   card_citation: ''
 card_6:
-  card_text: "Charity Close to His Heart\n--------------------------\n\n*   Loren is running in memory of a brother he never met.
-Brian, his fathera\x19s son from a previous marriage, died in his sleep after suffering non-stop seizures.\n*   1 in 26 Americans will be diagnosed with epilepsy.\n*   He’s more than halfway to his goal of raising $100K for the Epilepsy Foundation for research & local programs."
+  card_text: "Charity Close to His Heartn--------------------------nn*   Loren is running in memory of a brother he never met.
+Brian, his fatherax19s son from a previous marriage, died in his sleep after suffering non-stop seizures.n*   1 in 26 Americans will be diagnosed with epilepsy.n*   He’s more than halfway to his goal of raising $100K for the Epilepsy Foundation for research & local programs."
   card_citation: ''
 card_10:
   card_text: >-